CitizensFoundation/your-priorities-app/README.md

 * The client app is a progressive web app that can be very easily installed as a native app on mobile phones while also being a website
 * Built with Web Components making the app fast on inexpensive mobile phones
 * Open source, non profit and built with passion over 10 years
-* Supported by mass amounts of volunteer work, the EU, city of Reykjavik, city of Kopavogur, Scottish Government and the Norwegian Consumer Authority
+* Supported by mass amounts of volunteer work, the EU, city of Reykjavik, World Bank, city of Kopavogur, Scottish Government and the Norwegian Consumer Authority

 ## Getting Started User Tutorial